onap/vnfrqts-requirements/docs/Chapter5.rst

           - “ip_address”: {get_param: [ db_oam_ips, 1 ]}
           - “ip_address”: {get_param: [ db_oam_v6_ips, 1 ]}

-When the parameter for property fixed\_ips and Map Property ip\_address is declared type: string, the parameter must adhere to the following naming convention.
+R-34960 The VNF Heat **MUST** adhere to the following naming convention, when the parameter for property fixed\_ips and Map Property ip\_address is declared type: string:

 -  {vm-type}\_{network-role}\_ip\_{index} for an IPv4 address